Neural network tokamak equilibria with incompressible flows: Conclusions

 \section{Conclusions}

-In this work we computed neural network solutions to a generalized Grad-Shafranov equation (GGSE), describing axisymmetric MHD equilibria with incompressible flows of arbitrary direction.
-The neural networks were trained in domains with tokamak-pertinent shapes adopting linear and nonlinear choices for the free functions involved in the GGSE.
-These solutions were benchmarked against exact, analytic solutions derived in previous works, displaying fairly good agreement.
-In addition, the remarkable capability of the neural networks to approximate the solutions in regions with no collocation points was demonstrated upon localizing the distribution of the training points near the plasma edge.
-This result implies that the reconstruction process might be facilitated by the neural network approach, using mainly edge plasma measurements.
-This conclusion has to be further corroborated upon benchmarking against tested numerical equilibrium solvers such as HELENA, considering realistic equilibrium profiles.
-This will be pursued in a future work along with the extension to non-axisymmetric, 3D equilibria.\\
+In this work we computed neural network solutions to a generalized Grad-Shafranov equation (GGSE), governing axisymmetric MHD equilibria with incompressible flows of arbitrary direction.
+The neural networks were trained in domains with tokamak-pertinent shapes adopting linear and nonlinear choices for the free functions which are involved in the GGSE.
+The solutions were benchmarked against exact, analytic solutions derived in previous works, displaying fairly good agreement.
+In addition, the remarkable capability of the neural networks to approximate equilibrium solutions in regions with sparse or absent collocation points was demonstrated upon localizing the distribution of the training points near the plasma edge.
+The results presented here will be further corroborated upon benchmarking against tested numerical equilibrium solvers such as HELENA for realistic equilibrium profiles in a future work.
+Comparisons regarding the accuracy and the flexibility of the solutions in conjunction with the corresponding CPU time will also be attempted\footnote{To provide a quantitative measure of CPU time, we executed the code in a personal computer with an Intel i7-7500U CPU at 2.70GHz ($2$ cores).
+For the nonlinear example of Sec. \ref{sec_IV} with 2048 training points and $12737+3$ learnable parameters, each epoch takes approximately $0.1$ $s$, while the entire runtime is approximately $17$ minutes}.\\